lithops-cloud/lithops/config/compute/docker.md

 # Lithops on Docker

 Lithops with *Docker* as compute backend.
 Lithops can run functions inside a dokcer container either in the localhost or in a remote host.
-Currently, IBM Cloud Functions and Knative containers are compatible with this mode of execution.
+Currently, IBM Cloud Functions and Knative docker images are compatible with this mode of execution.

 ### Installation